What animals will you see on a visit to the Zoo during the winter months?

-- Rhino, zebra and ostrich will be outdoors on days when the temperature allows (typically 40+ degrees).
-Stubby the rhino will be departing for a new facility soon and rhinos will not be viewable for a period of time thereafter.
+- Zebra and ostrich will be outdoors on days when the temperature allows (typically 40+ degrees).

 - The Amur leopard, cheetahs, and lions will be visible on exhibit for most of the season.
 They are sometimes out in the snow!

 - Addra gazelle, lesser kudu, and warthogs may be visible in their outdoor habitats if the temperature is over 40 and weather conditions are appropriate.
 Additionally, the Cape porcupines may be visible in their outdoor habitats if the temperature is over 35 and weather conditions are appropriate.